getify/foi-lang/formalization-work/Foi-Specification.md

 The construct's completion value, in cases where the residual fully resolves at construction, is the value of the residual expression.
 In cases where unresolved identifiers remain, the completion value is the thunk; the thunk's eventual resolved value becomes observable to the rest of the program through the mechanisms described below.

-#### §2.2.3 Carry and Force
+#### §2.2.3 Carry and Consume

 A thunk produced by `Lazy@` is a first-class value.
 It may flow through expressions, into containers, and through function calls, on the same terms as any other value.
 Operations on the thunk divide into two classes:

 **Structural operations** move the thunk into a position without inspecting its value.
 Placing a thunk in a record field, in a tuple slot, or as a function-call argument falls in this class.
 A structural operation receives a thunk and produces a value that holds the thunk in some position.
 The thunk's reference cell is shared with all such positions; resolution of the cell is visible at every position simultaneously.

 **Consuming operations** read into the thunk's value.
-Arithmetic, comparison, logical operators, conditional tests, pattern matches against value patterns, computed record keys, spread (`&thunk`), pick (`thunk.name`), slice (`thunk.[a..b]`), destructure-and-rebind against a thunk source, and explicit `%` forcing all fall in this class.
+Arithmetic, comparison, logical operators, conditional tests, pattern matches against value patterns, computed record keys, spread (`&thunk`), pick (`thunk.name`), slice (`thunk.[a..b]`), and destructure-and-rebind against a thunk source all fall in this class.
 A consuming operation requires the thunk's resolved value at the moment of the operation.
 If the thunk is resolved, the value is read cheaply.
 If the thunk is unresolved, the consuming operation cannot complete; instead, the surrounding initializer's evaluation is itself deferred, and the binding being defined adopts a derived thunk pending on the same identifiers.

+`%` is not among them.
+The `Lazy@` namespace's `_percent` hook is identity and reads nothing (§2.2.9); no operation a program writes settles a thunk.

 The class of an operation is determined by the operation, not by user annotation.
-The language carries thunks through positions that store them and forces them at positions that read them.
+The language carries thunks through positions that store them and requires their values at positions that read them.
 No syntax marks the distinction.

 #### §2.2.4 Propagation and Deferral Through the Section